Last Updated on Sun November 1, 2020 @ 9:24 pm

 When it comes to Sin, there are three paths.
 We all start on the path to sin – we are born there.
-Those of us who Christ finds and who accept His offer leave the path of sin to walk another path – that of holiness unto the Lord.
-[1John 3:5, 3; 2Pt 3:14] So we have those who continue in sin and those who strive to flee from sin.
-Thirdly, we have those who say and appear outwardly to flee from sin but who inwardly and actually continue in sin [Mt 7:15-18; 1Jn 3:6, 8].
+Those of us who Christ finds and who accept His offer leave the path of sin to walk another path – that of holiness unto the Lord (1John 3:5; 1John 3:3; 2Pt 3:14).
+So we have those who continue in sin and those who strive to flee from sin.
+Thirdly, we have those who say and appear outwardly to flee from sin but who inwardly and actually continue in sin (Mt 7:15-18; 1Jn 3:6, 8).
 These use their message against sin to distract and hide their sins.
-True, they are in the continue in sin category but we set them up as the other chosen path of sin because they are the worst offenders – they lead the innocent astray [Rev 2:20; 2Pt 2:14, 18-19, 1-2, 3, 10; 1Jn 3:12; 2Pt 3:16; 2Pt 3:17).
+True, they are in the continue in sin category but we set them up as the other chosen path of sin because they are the worst offenders – they lead the innocent astray (Rev 2:20; 2Pt 2:14; 2Pt 2:18-19; 2Pt 2:1-2; 2Pt 2:3; 2Pt 2:10; 1Jn 3:12; 2Pt 3:16; 2Pt 3:17).

 Gods Toilet Brush

 This brings us to the outcome of the path of sin.
-In Romans it makes it clear that they become vain, their heart is darkened, they profess to be wise, they change Gods glory into corruption.
+In Romans it makes it clear that they become vain, their heart is darkened, they profess to be wise, they change God’s glory into corruption.
 Because of this, God gives them up to uncleanness through lusts where which they dishonor their bodies (and His).
 These be they who are identified by these things.
-Often unknowingly to their followers they change the truth of God into a lie and get them to worship and serve the leader more than God [Rom 1:21-32].
+Often unknowingly to their followers they change the truth of God into a lie and get them to worship and serve the leader more than God (Rom 1:21-32).
 They are more important than Christ at this time.
 They wanted to exalt themselves rather than God.
-They may well have used Gods name to exalt themselves but don’t let them deceive you with their God soapbox.
+They may well have used God’s name to exalt themselves but don’t let them deceive you with their God soapbox.
 That’s just used so they can elevate themselves higher.
-Their fruits show you who they are and whose they are [2Pt 1:9; Mt 7:20; 1Jn 3:8; 1Pt 5:8].
+Their fruits show you who they are and whose they are (2Pt 1:9; Mt 7:20; 1Jn 3:8; 1Pt 5:8).

-Paul concludes to Timothy that these have made shipwreck of their faith and will be delivered unto Satan.
-[1Tim 1:19-20]
+Paul concludes to Timothy that these have made shipwreck of their faith and will be delivered unto Satan (1Tim 1:19-20).

 Disqualifications of Elders

 IF they are blameless, the husband of one wife, have faithful, not unruly children, not self-willed, not soon angry, not given to wine, no striker (even verbally), not given to obtaining money.
 On the contrary, a lover of hospitality and of good men, sober, just, HOLY, temperate.
 Holding to the faithful word of the gospel and sound doctrine and not changing it from what they have been taught.
-Not an unruly (will not be ruled over, rather makes themselves the ruler) and vain talker using words to deceive.
-[Titus 1:6-16]
+Not an unruly (will not be ruled over, rather makes themselves the ruler) and vain talker using words to deceive (Titus 1:6-16).

-Titus says, some of these deceivers call themselves prophets who blast others as liars with evil desires [Titus 1:12-14, 16; 1John 4:1].
+Titus says of these self-willed ones, that their mouths must be stopped (they are identified in that they talk much), and with their talk they subvert households (even their own), they teach things which they ought not and merchandise Gods people to their own gospel.
+By stories and fables or their exploits, they introduce their commandments of God (via these men) that turn God’s people from the truth (Titus 1:10-14).
+Titus says some of these deceivers call themselves prophets who blast others as liars with evil desires (Titus 1:12-14; Titus 1:16; 1John 4:1).
 These prophets do not understand purity, they are defiled and unbelieving and even their mind and conscience is defiled.
-They profess that they know God (they come to you in sheep’s clothing, as messengers [angels] of God); but in works they deny him, being abominable, and disobedient, and unto every good work reprobate.
-[Titus 1:16, 14, 10; 2Pt 2:22]
+They profess that they know God (they come to you in sheep’s clothing, as [angel] messengers of God); but in works they deny him, being abominable, and disobedient, and unto every good work reprobate.
+(Titus 1:16; Titus 1:14; Titus 1:10; 2Pt 2:22)

-This witness is true [Titus 1:13]
+This witness is true (Titus 1:13)